SunJ000/WDMamba/README.md

-# WDMamba: When Wavelet Degradation Prior Meets Vision Mamba for Image Dehazing (TCSVT2025)
+# WDMamba: When Wavelet Degradation Prior Meets Vision Mamba for Image Dehazing (Accept by TCSVT 2025.09.18)
 This is the office implementation of ***WDMamba: When Wavelet Degradation Prior Meets Vision Mamba for Image Dehazing, TCSVT2025.***

 Jie Sun, Heng Liu, Yongzhen Wang, Xiao-Ping Zhang and Mingqiang Wei